Ilya Muromets: Ilya Pechersky

+According to another version, Ilya stemmed from modern-day Morivsk (earlier known as Moroveysk), a village halfway between Kyiv and Chernihiv (Chernigov) in modern-day Ukraine.
+It is supported by the notes of Erich Lassota von Steblau, who in 1594 visited the Pechersk Monastery and described the hero (bohater) buried there as "Elia Morowlin" - "Elijah of Morov".

-In 1988, Soviet archeologists exhumed Ilya Chobotok's remains, stored in Kyiv Pechersk Lavra, and studied them.
+In 1988, Soviet archeologists exhumed Ilya Pechersky's remains, which were stored in the monastery, and studied them.
 Their report suggested that at least some parts of the legend may be true: the man was tall, and his bones carried signs of spinal disease at early age and marks from numerous wounds, one of which was fatal.

 Legendary status

-Ilya Muromets's name became a synonym of an outstanding physical and spiritual power and integrity, dedicated to the protection of the Homeland and People.
-Over time he became a hero of numerous movies, pictures, monuments, cartoons and anecdotes.
-He is the only epic hero canonized by the Russian Orthodox Church.